Opinion

 Now contrast the differences: Caesar Augustus maneuvering for worldly power and the biggest worldwide celebrity of his day; Herod, a regional celebrity, abusing his power in unspeakable ways.
 They were all about self-centered status, power and ego.

 Mary and Joseph were the antithesis.
-Humble, not materially wealthy, ordinary in all appearances.
+Humble, not wealthy, ordinary in all appearances.
 And yet they were extraordinary.

-God sent his messenger, the angel Gabriel, and stunned the innocent Mary, that she would conceive miraculously and bring forth a son who would “reign over the house of Jacob forever.”
+God sent his messenger, the angel Gabriel, and stunned Mary, that she would conceive miraculously and bring forth a son who would “reign over the house of Jacob forever.”
 She would be his mother.

 And Joseph, the quiet carpenter, he fretted over what would happen to Mary, his fiancee, if people found out she was pregnant before they were married.
-The angel Gabriel gave comfort to Joseph, just as he did to Mary.
+Gabriel gave comfort to Joseph, just as he did to Mary.

 And with humility, without complaint and far below the status of celebrity, they carried out God’s will, remembering all the while Gabriel’s assurance to Mary: “For with God, nothing shall be impossible.”